Trump adds another South Carolina lawyer to impeachment defense team amid questions of whether he will pay them - KESQ

 “He certainly could not do better than Debbie.
 She is an astoundingly capable, skilled, experienced criminal lawyer who is used of handling very high-profile cases with controversial clients.
 He could never do better than Debbie,” said E. Paul Gibson, vice chair of the state committee, who confirmed the email.

 Barbier spent 15 years as a federal prosecutor in South Carolina before eventually opening her own boutique criminal defense firm.
-Barbier has represented several high-profile clients, including a Republican consultant embroiled in a lobbying case and a friend of Dylan Roof who was convicted in the 2015 shooting of nine people at the historic Emanuel African Methodist Episcopal Church in Charleston.
+Barbier has represented several high-profile clients, including a Republican consultant embroiled in a lobbying case and a friend of Dylann Roof, who was convicted in the 2015 shooting of nine people at the historic Emanuel African Methodist Episcopal Church in Charleston.

 The appointment comes as Trump is struggling to build out his legal defense.
 In particular, loyalist Rudy Giuliani is not able to represent Trump since he spoke on January 6, whipping up the pro-Trump crowd before they stormed the US Capitol.
 Others who worked on Trump’s previous impeachment team have declined to work on the second team.

-Note: CORRECTION: An earlier version of this story misspelled the first name of convicted killer Dylann Roof.